Hybrid vs. Gas-Powered Cars: Which is Best?

 • Weather: If you live in a hot place and use the air conditioner constantly, you will use more gas.

-• How long you keep the car: If you to keep your hybrid for just three years, you may not make up for the up-front price difference in gas savings.
+• How long you keep the car: If you plan to keep your hybrid for just three years, you may not make up for the upfront price difference in gas savings.
 The longer you keep it, the more a hybrid makes sense.

-The Bottom Line Regarding Hybrids vs. Gas: What you drive, where you drive, how you drive and how long you keep the car are all factors that will affect whether you recover up-front costs in gas savings.
-Do the calculations before you buy.
+What you drive, where you drive, how you drive, and how long you keep the car are all factors that will affect whether you recover the upfront costs of a hybrid in gas savings.

 car